 - Depending on your current financial picture (job, debt, income, credit score, etc.), you are likely to receive a new lower interest rate.

 - Myth: you cannot refinance your federal student loans into private student loans.
 This is false – absolutely you can.

 Meet Social Finance Inc. – SoFi

-When I was at FinCon 2015 in Charlotte, I met the guys from SoFi and started to realize why they are the the largest and number one student loan refinance lender in America.
-There are many private lenders out there, however I immediately noticed something very unique about SoFi: They actually care about people with student loans.
+I sat down with the guys from SoFi and quickly realized why they are the the largest and number one student loan refinance lender in America.
+Today there are many private lenders out there, however I noticed something very unique about SoFi: They actually care about people with student loans.

 Free Unemployment Insurance

 If you lose your job to no fault of your own (meaning you didn’t quit), then SoFi allows you to put your loan in deferment for up to a year while you find work.
 SoFi will also work with you and get you connected with resources to help find you a job during that time.
 All of this is free of charge.
 No one else is doing this.